kat-hi/poke/README.md

 - ```java -jar pokemon.jar```    starting the game... <br>

 ## NOTES
-It is highly recommended to heal your pokemon before starting a fight.<br> Due to time restriction concerning developement of this code, there are no "level ups" with gaining "Erfahrungspunkte".
+It is highly recommended to heal your pokemon before starting a fight.<br> Due to time restriction there are no "level ups" with gaining "Erfahrungspunkte".
 Since I decided to implement pokemon evolution, it won't take too long and you'll see that your pokemon evolves.

 # CODE INFORMATION